Reasons For Using Student File Folders

 Dr. Kathie F. Nunley

 goals in establishing a student-centered classroom is to remove

 the need for the teacher to "begin" the class period.
-No longer do

 be self-starting each class period.
 One of the best ways of creating

-label bins for each class period.
+and label bins for each class period.
 Then put student names on

 individual file folders and insert in the appropriate class period.
-The bins

-their Layered Curricululm unit sheets in their folders.
+maintain their Layered Curricululm unit sheets in their folders.

 This prevents them from being lost / left at home.
-(Make extras available and/or
+(Make extras

 2. You can look